Child Gets Injured at School

 Seek Immediate Medical Attention

 Your child’s health should be your top priority.
 If your child is injured, ensure they receive appropriate medical attention immediately.
 For minor injuries, the school nurse may provide initial care, but for serious injuries, it’s important to seek treatment from a healthcare provider as soon as possible.
+The healthcare provider may use biomedical equipment, which is essential for diagnosis and monitoring, to assess and treat your child’s condition.
 Keep all medical records, as these can be crucial if legal or insurance claims arise.

 Document the Incident